sjl/.plan/README.markdown

 ## 2023-09-13

 HG545.
-This module is focusing on how to create physical maps of chromosomes, especially the weird-ass human Y chromosome.
+This module is focusing on how to create physical maps of chromosomes, especially the bizarre human Y chromosome.

 There's a difference between a genetic map and a physical map.
 A genetic map can be created with e.g. linkage analysis, and can tell you relative distances